Asocks-proxy/API/GO/README.md

 [![Sign Up to Asocks Proxy](https://imageup.ru/img80/4680191/asocks_gh.jpg)](https://asocks.com/c/2SII)

-Replace the token constant in the main function with your actual API token, which can be found in the API menu.
+Replace the token constant in the main function with your actual API token, which can be found in the Asocks API menu.

 ## Usage